 It’s also very important to bring sunscreen and protective clothes, you will spend a lot of time in the sun.
 Some boats have roofs, but not all of them.
 And the rule when observing a jaguar is that boats with their roof up have to go in the back.
 So most boats don’t have it up when they know there is a jaguar close by and you will be in full sun.
 And even with the roof up, you will probably still catch some sun somewhere, especially if you’re in the front seat.

 Of course, you will also need to bring your camera.
 The bigger your zoom the better.
 Sometimes you might be lucky and animals might be close enough to film or photograph with your phone, but this is certainly a location for which you want a camera with a zoom lens.
-Since we only had one camera we swapped it between the two of us, and so at times we’d only have a GoPro or a phone and the footage just does not compare.
+Since we only had one camera we swapped it between the two of us, and combined it with our GoPro and phone and the footage just does not compare.

 Cost-breakdown of our budget Pantanal trip